 Ernst Fuchs’ Nymphaeum Omega is set amidst natural springs and the ‘1,000 year old oak’ (Vienna oldest oak tree).
-Using a plethora of Tiffany glass stones, golden Angels of the apocalypse, the Madonna and her child, and Moses it conjures the power of nature and religion.
+Using a plethora of Tiffany glass stones, apocalyptic angels, Madonna and child, and Moses, it conjures the power of nature and religion.

 Otto Wagner Villa: Practical Information

 The villa is open from Tuesday to Sunday 10.00 am to 4.00 pm.
 With the Vienna Card, you pay EUR 8 instead of EUR 11 for your ticket.
 By the way, just next to the Ernst Fuchs Museum is Otto Wagner’s other villa (photo), built in 1912: smaller and way more minimalist – providing a striking contrast.
 That villa can just be seen from the outside.

 How to Get There: While the Otto Wagner villa is located in the outskirts, public transport connections are good.
 On top, you get a chance to see an interesting local neighbourhood.
 If you take metro U4 to Hütteldorf, you’ll also see a few of Wagner’s famous overground railways stations on the way, including the terminal.
 From there take bus 52B towards Feuerwache am Steinhof and alight at Campingplatz Wien West.
 From there, walk 8 min up Hüttelbergstrasse until no 26.

 Alternatively, rent a car, especially if you plan to see other sights in the outskirts and wider Vienna Woods.